ohmp/james-project/src/site/markdown/server/manage-webadmin.md

 [ghost mailbox](#correcting-ghost-mailbox) endpoint in order to merge the conflicting mailboxes and prevent any message loss.

+**WARNING**: this task can cancel concurrently running legitimate user operations upon dirty read.
+As such this task should be run offline.

 #### Recomputing Global JMAP fast message view projection

 This action is only available for backends supporting JMAP protocol.